westpoint-robotics/usma_gvrbot/simulation.md

 # Instructions for using the GVRbot in Gazebosim

+## Dependencies:
+- Run the below line of code to install dependencies.
+If more are needed please annotate on another line.
+`sudo apt-get install -y ros-melodic-twist-mux ros-melodic-robot-localization ros-melodic-interactive-marker-twist-server ros-melodic-realsense2-description ros-melodic-teleop-twist-joy ros-melodic-jackal-description`

 ## To run the simulation with the Gazebo server running on a remote machine and the client in a VM:
 1. In both machines modify the file ~/.ignition/fuel/config.yaml
 `gedit ~/.ignition/fuel/config.yaml`